Competition and Complexity in Amphiphilic Polymer Morphology: Discussion

+The FCH model with the parameter choices presented herein does not qualitatively reproduce all of the experimental results.
+Both the solvent quality bifurcation experiments of Dicher and Eisenberg, \cite{discher2002polymer} and the short polymer $N_{\rm PB}=45$ experiments of Jain and Bates do not show evidence of pearling bifurcations.
+Complex morphology is not exhibited, and Dicher and Eisenberg show that for their experimental parameters the morphology is remarkably reversible: hysteresis is not observed.
+However, the Dicher and Eisenberg experimental bifurcation structure is well described by the dynamical favoritism arising from the morphological competition.
 To match the full range of experimental results the FCH free energy needs a tunable mechanism to robustly inhibit the pearling bifurcation.
 These can be achieved in two ways.
 The first is physically motivated: pearling is a modulation of bilayer width, and shorter polymers are stiffer and lead to bilayers with a less compressible width.
-The compressibility of the bilayer is tunable through the slope of the well $W$ as the the value $u$ at which the bilayer density is greatest.
+The compressibility of the bilayer is tunable through the slope of the well $W$ at the value $u$ at which the bilayer density is greatest, generically the second $W=0$ crossing.
 Tuning this slope to be large represents a stiffer diblock and may serve to inhibit the pearling mechanism.
-The second mechanism is mathematical: the pearling bifurcation arises from a balance between the positive eigenvalue $\lambda_{b,0}$ of the linearization $L_{b,0}$, see (\ref{e:L0-def}) about the bilayer profile, and the negative eigenspace of the Laplace-Beltrami operator, $\Delta_s$.
-The balance cannot occur if the operator $L_{b,0}$ is non-self adjoint and only has positive real part spectrum that have non-zero imaginary parts.
+The second mechanism is mathematically motivated: the pearling bifurcation arises from a balance between the positive eigenvalue $\lambda_{b,0}$ of the linearization $L_{b,0}$, see (\ref{e:L0-def}) about the bilayer profile, and the negative eigenspace of the Laplace-Beltrami operator, $\Delta_s$.
+The balance cannot occur if the operator $L_{b,0}$ is non-self adjoint and whose positive real part spectrum have non-zero imaginary parts.
 This arrangement can be tuned and detuned within a multicomponent model, providing precisely the desired mechanism for robust pearling inhibition.
+This mechanism was discussed in section 5 of \cite{promislow2017existence} and forms the basis of the study of the singularly perturbed systems in \cite{DPV-19}.